gravitational/teleport/rfd/0104-desktop-access-performance-research.md

 - web browser loads bitmap from the in-memory cache

 The browser's in-memory-cache is an array of hash tables where cache_id equals to the index of the array, and the cache_index is a key in the hash table.

+#### session recordings
+Since we no longer send every bitmap over the wire and to keep session recordings to work we'll also need to keep the cache of the bitmaps at the proxy.
+When we encounter the `save bitmap message` we'll need to store that bitmap at the proxy and then whenver `load bitmap message` will be sent we'll need to load bitmap from the cache and generate appropriate event with the bitmap data.

+### Move processing of bitmaps from Go client to Rust library